-Core Site (6 weeks) = 20% Elective Site or 2 nd Core site(6 weeks) = 20% Weekly homework: completion of 150 on-line practice questions per week 20%

-Score on final on-line comprehensive examination 20% Math Packet 20% Professionalism (Refer to Professionalism Rubric): Up to: +3% or -5% Attendance at on-campus meetings Appearance, conduct, and attitude Ability to take initiative Total 100% (+3/-5%)
+Core Site (6 weeks) = 20% Elective Site or 2 nd Core site(6 weeks) = 20% Weekly homework: completion of 150 on-line practice questions per week 20% Score on final on-line comprehensive examination 20% Math Packet 20% Professionalism (Refer to Professionalism Rubric): No grade effect or -5 pts Attendance at on-campus meetings Appearance, conduct, and attitude Ability to take initiative Total 100% (-5%)

-Students must achieve a score of 650 or higher on the final on-line comprehensive examination to be considered "passing" a comparable VTNE examination.
+\Students must achieve a score of 650 or higher on the final on-line comprehensive examination to be considered "passing" a comparable VTNE examination.
 Students may be asked to take another comprehensive examination if this score is not achieved.
 Students should complete no less than 150 practice questions per week using the VetTechPrep website.